SimYiSY/App_Reviews_NLP/ReadMe.md

 - How do the app ratings differ across different shopping apps?
 - Is there any specific group of users we can look out for to improve the app?
-- Are there any specific improvement we can work on to further improve user experience of the app?
+- Are there any specific improvement we can work on to further improve user satisfaction of the app?

 To explore and answer the above questions, we will scrap reviews from Google Play Store and Apple AppStore and conduct analysis and modelling.